KTkatherine/JAVA_Journal/README.md

 4_03： Operators, program structures and methods：Interchange between int and char, int and String. atithmetic operators, incremental assignment, relational and logical operators, bitwise & | ~ ^, shift and conditional operation.
 Set a code to find ordinary leap year and century leap year, if, switch, while loop, for loop, system output and input.

-04_06: Method overloading and recursion
+04_06: Method overloading and recursion: method, overload and override

+04_07:  Recursion